-These guidelines are designed to provide patients with Erectile Dysfunction (ED) and their partners information and advice on the condition.
-We hope that this information will give you confidence to address any erectile problems you may experience, no matter the cause.
-For some people, this information will be completely new, while others may be well informed about ED and its treatment options.
-For many patients, much of what is discussed herein may be familiar.
+These guidelines are designed to provide men with Erectile Dysfunction (ED) and their partners information and advice on the condition.
+We hope that this information will give you confidence about addressing any erectile problems you may experience, no matter the cause.
+For some people, this information will be completely new.
+Others may be well informed about ED and its treatment options, and much of what is discussed herein may be familiar.
 Either way, don't feel that this material has to be fully absorbed in one sitting.
-It may be helpful to review the information presented with your health care provider(s) to adapt the recommendations to fit your needs.
-We would be grateful if you could fill out the questionnaire at the end of the booklet and return it to us with your feedback to improve the experience for future patients.
+Reviewing the information presented here with your physician or nurse practitioner may make it more specific to your needs.
+We would be grateful if you could fill out the questionnaire at the end of the booklet and return it to us with your feedback.
+This will help us ensure that future editions of this booklet address your questions and concerns.